erymuzuan/rx/source/web/web.sph/index.md

 Double click `ControlCenter.bat` to start the Rx Developer control center app.

-Fill in on your settings accordingly, if you don;t what it means, see the explanation below
+Fill in on your settings accordingly, if you don't know what it means, see the explanation below
 ![alt](http://i.imgur.com/GEJY17S.png)

 * Application Name is the simple name `WITHOUT` any spaces, period `.`,comma `,` numbers or symbols, e.g. myapp.
 Honestly don't try to be fancy here